chen42/presentations/cho_at.md

 * Describe side effects and drug interactions of anticholinergics.
 	* Explain why muscarinic antagonists cause xerostomia, blurred vision, photophobia, tachycardia, anhidrosis, difficulty in micturition, hyperthermia, glaucoma and mental confusion in the elderly.
 	* Explain why muscarinic antagonists are contraindicated in glaucoma, obstructive disease of the gastrointestinal tract or urinary tract, intestinal atony.
-	* List the adverse side effects of drug acting at autonomic ganglia.
+	* List the adverse effects of drug acting at autonomic ganglia.
+* Describe the use of neuromuscular blockers in general anesthesia
+	* Explain the selection criterior of neuromuscular blockers
+	* Explain the cause of hyperkalemia and malignant hyperthermia
+* Describe the principles of treating cholinergic poisoning

 ---